microsoft/font-tools/EgyptianOpenType/eot.md

 - **eotgen.py** — runs the project.
 It takes a commandline parameter to specify the config file to be used.
 - **eotHelper.py** — the class file containing all the logic to process the font and generate the OpenType.
 It includes additional functions for generating font tests and keyboard data.
 - **featuredata.py** — contains static data for use in the project.
-- **insertions.py** — contains per-font data specifying the size of insertion areas.
+- **insertions.py** — contains per-font data specifying the size and offsets of insertion areas.
 - **mark.py** — contains the data for the OpenType &lt;mark&gt; feature lookups.
 - **mkmk.py** — contains the data for the OpenType &lt;mkmk&gt; feature lookups.
 - **pres.py** — contains the data for the OpenType &lt;pres&gt; feature lookups.

+The project may also make use of Unicode data published in [StandardizedVariants.txt](https://www.unicode.org/Public/UCD/latest/ucd/StandardizedVariants.txt).
+When relevant, a copy of this file should be placed in the /src folder.

 Data for other OpenType features are integrated into the EotHelper class.